School Behaviour Code

 - Put your chair under your desk and check the floor for litter

 During collective worship students are:

-- Expected to enter the chapel in silence and to genuflect upon entering.
+- Expected to enter the chapel in silence.
 They are expected to behave with reverence throughout their time in the chapel, remembering they are in the presence of God.

 We use positive praise to encourage good behaviour for learning.
 While each incident needs to be judged on its own merit, we have a consistent response number to poor behaviour choices.